pedramyazdipoor/Diabetes/README.md

 With this method weights are calculated all at once thanks to linear algebra.

 ### Results
-I could get these results in the best scenario after applying PCA algorithm:
+I could get these results in the best scenario after applying PCA algorithm which are approximately same as the article:

 accuracy---82.75\
 Precision--81.32\